Chicken Chettinad Curry Recipe

 If you have ever visited Anjappar restaurant in Bangalore, you will know how amazing their Chettinad food is.
 I love that place and frequently order in or visit the outlet for a meal.
 Chettinad chicken is one of their specialties.
 Fiery, spicy, and loaded with flavors from freshly ground masala, it truly justifies the grandeur of Chettinad cuisine.

 After multiple trials at home, I have come up with this recipe that I am also proud of.
-I didn’t use kalpasi (stone flower), a popular ingredient in Chettinad cooking, but trust me, without that, too, the taste was not compromised, and you will not find any difference.
-If available, add a big pinch of kalpasi while making the masala paste; if it’s not available, skip it.
+I didn’t use kalpasi (stone flower), a popular ingredient in Chettinad cooking, but trust me, without it, too, the taste wasn’t compromised, and you won’t notice any difference.
+If available, add a generous pinch of kalpasi to the masala paste; if not, skip it.
 You will be fine.

 About Chicken Chettinad

-Chettinad Chicken Curry is a fiery, delicious, and aromatic dish from the Chettinad region in Tamil Nadu, South India.
+Chettinad Chicken Curry is a fiery, aromatic, and delicious dish from the Chettinad region of Tamil Nadu, South India.

 Known for its bold flavors and spice-infused preparations, Chettinad cuisine has gained popularity worldwide, and this chicken curry is one of its shining stars.

-This spicy and robust chicken curry perfectly balances spices, herbs, and tender chicken, resulting in a rich and flavorful gravy.
+This spicy, robust chicken curry perfectly balances spices, herbs, and tender chicken, resulting in a rich, flavorful gravy.

 The key to an authentic Chettinad chicken recipe is its distinctive spice blend.